paularmstrong/swig/docs/browser.md

 ## Known Issues

-* Opera and Internet Explorer fail to comply with the date filter format `r` -- they have trouble getting the timezone out correctly.
+* Opera and Internet Explorer fail to comply with the date filter format `r`.
+* Internet Explorer 9.0 **in compatibility mode** and IE 6 through 8:
+    * Is unable to compute the ISO date time for date filter formate `c`.
-* Internet Explorer 9.0 in non-compatibility mode and versions 6-8 fail to escape output for `'js'`
+    * Does not handle unicode properly and so it fails to escape output for `'js'`.